Gauged Quintessence: Quintessence dynamics

-During the oscillation, the dark gauge boson behaves as a non-relativistic matter as it is a condensate of the zero momentum state, and the $\langle X_{\mu}X^{\mu}\rangle$ scales as $m_X a^{-3}$.
-Furthermore, since the $V_\text{gauge} \sim \rho_X$, the gauge potential is negligible to the quintessence dynamics if $\rho_X$ is much smaller than the rest of the potential.
-It is depicted in Fig.~\ref{fig:gaugedplots} how the relic dark gauge boson affects the quintessence dynamics.
-Two cases with the $g_X=10^{-35}$ (dashed curves) and $g_X=10^{-39}$ (solid curves) are shown in Fig.~\ref{fig:gaugedplots}.
-Later in this section, we will explain why the smaller $g_X$ results to the larger dark gauge boson density in the given cases.
-When $g_X=10^{-35}$, the $\rho_X$ is always smaller than the quintessence energy density.
-Hence, the quintessence dynamics is not affected by the gauge potential, so the $\phi$ excursion and the evolution of the effective equation of state is the same as the solid black curve in Fig.~\ref{fig:field_alone}.
-On the other hand, the curves for $g_X=10^{-39}$ show how the quintessence dynamics is changed by the gauge potential.
-As the dark gauge boson energy density becomes comparable to the quintessence energy density, the $\phi$ starts to oscillate about the minimum of the potential until the gauge potential becomes subdominant.
+During the oscillation, the dark gauge boson behaves as a non-relativistic matter as it is a condensate of the zero momentum state, and the $X_{\mu}X^{\mu}$ scales as $m_X^{} a^{-3}$.
+Furthermore, since the $V_\text{gauge} \sim \rho^{}_X$, $V_{\text{gauge}}$ is negligible to the quintessence dynamics if $\rho^{}_X$ is much smaller than the rest of the potential.
+For instance, when $g_X=10^{-35}$, the $\rho^{}_X$ is always smaller than the quintessence energy density.
+Hence, $V_{\text{gauge}}$ does not affect the quintessence dynamics, and the $\phi$ excursion and the evolution of the effective equation of state are the same as those shown in the solid black curves in Fig.~\ref{fig:field_alone}.
+On the other hand, the curves for $g_X=10^{-39}$ show how $V_{\text{gauge}}$ changes quintessence dynamics.
+As the dark gauge boson energy density becomes comparable to the quintessence energy density, the $\phi$ oscillates about the minimum of the potential until $V_{\text{gauge}}$ becomes subdominant.
 Such an oscillation is imprinted in the oscillating effective equation of state in Fig.~\ref{fig:gauge_sub-2}.
-One could see that since the dark gauge boson energy density is a subdominant component of the dark matter so the quintessence dynamics during the dark energy domination era are not affected by the dark gauge boson.
+Later on, the dark gauge boson is a subdominant component of the dark matter; hence the quintessence dynamics during the dark energy domination era is not affected by the dark gauge boson.
 Thus the quintessence recovers the tracking before the dark energy domination era.